fontforge/fontforge/doc/sphinx/appendices/ff-history.rst

 resources (mac bitmap fonts).

 Then a friend, Godfrey DiGiorgi, recommended that I buy a copy of Fontographer and design PostScript fonts.
-I was leary initially.
+I was leery initially.
 How could a rasterizer match the quality of a hand crafted bitmap?
 But eventually I succumbed to the attractions of the cubic spline.